ioriwitte/divinemove/README.md

 Caution 3/3: The "SOLVE" move also only occasionally snaps back to its initial state (meaning: some colored squared are misplaced).

 Credits:

-"SHUFFLE" Audio: milliseconds extract of Mos Def´s "The Embassy" (from his 4th Studio Album "The Ecstatic", 2009) "SOLVE" Audio: milliseconds from Sergio Leone resp.
-Ennio Morricone "Il buono, il brutto, il cattivo" (1966) (L'estasi Dell'oro, Bandini Remix)
+"SHUFFLE" Audio: milliseconds extract of Mos Def´s "The Embassy" (from his 4th Studio Album "The Ecstatic", 2009).

+"SOLVE" Audio: milliseconds from Sergio Leone resp.
+Ennio Morricone "Il buono, il brutto, il cattivo" (1966) (L'estasi Dell'oro, Bandini Remix).

 Disclaimer: The cube has huge hipster hickups (it`s from Iceland).